meometer/meometer.github.io/investors.md

 ### Transparency

-With meometer itself intended to _amplify self awareness_ and a seasoned team, expect straight-forward conversations and {xxxxx}.
+With meometer itself intended to **amplify self awareness** and a seasoned team, expect straight-forward conversations and {{ xxxxx }}.

 <br/>